mark-pooh/Upload2NC/README.md

 # Upload2NC
-Upload to NextCloud and Create Sharing link
+Use HttpClient to upload to NextCloud and Create Sharing link

 Setting used in **appsettings.json.**